-The Seumas McNally Grand Prize Winner also will receive three (3) All Access Passes to the 2018 Game Developers Conference (approximate value of $6,000).
+The Seumas McNally Grand Prize Winner also will receive three (3) GDC All Access Passes to the 2019 Game Developers Conference (approximate value of $6,000).

-The estimated total value of each Winner prize package other than the Seumas McNally Grand Prize and the Nuovo Award is approximately $8,250.00.
-The estimated total value of the Nuovo Award is approximately $10,250.00.
+The estimated total value of each Winner prize package other than the Seumas McNally Grand Prize is approximately $8,250.00.
 The estimated total value of the Seumas McNally Grand Prize is approximately $41,250.00.
 The estimated total value of the seven (7) Winner prize packages and the Seumas McNally Grand Prize is approximately $99,200.00.

 All monetary amounts in these Official Rules are indicated in United States dollars and all monetary prizes will be awarded in the form of checks or money orders in United States dollars.
 Sponsor reserves the right to substitute any non-monetary prizes with items of equal or greater value.
 Each Finalist and Winner will be solely responsible for bearing any income or other taxes, fees, or other costs relating to any prize.

 All prizes will be awarded on-site at the Conference where possible.
 It is possible that some or all Winners may be offered gifts from Conference sponsors or other third parties.
 Sponsor makes no representation or warranty that any such gifts will be offered or received, does not endorse any such gifts, and is no way responsible for any such gifts.